Yorkshire Terriers are tiny toy-sized dogs.

 For Yorkshire Terriers, an extra small collar does just fine.
 If your Yorkie is on the heavier side and weighs more than 10 pounds, try a size small.

-Take your dog’s weight and neck measurements into consideration.
+If you’re not sure how big Yorkies can get, this article will help.
+Take your dog’s weight and neck measurements into consideration when finding a collar.
 For puppies, a XXS would be a better fit.

 The standard dog collars are also known as rolled or flat collars.
 They loop around the neck once and are fastened with a plastic buckle.
 As the name suggests, it lays flat on your dog’s neck.